The ‘SIGNS’ Of Time!

 2) token, ensign, standard, miracle, proof, “in the sense of appearing”

 What you see above is what I was missing all along... yes ‘seeing’ is involved but that visual sign is inextricably tied to the moment of the ‘sign’s’ first appearance!
-That is the key to understanding the ‘Scriptural Method’ for sighting the New Moon beacon!
-Those five simple words used to qualify every word used to define the tiny but amazingly powerful Hebrew word 'ôth... “in the sense of appearing” become the gatekeeper to understanding “THE METHOD” for determining Rosh Chodesh!
+That is the key to understanding ‘THE SCRIPTURAL METHOD’ for sighting the New Moon beacon!
+Those five simple words used to qualify every word used to define the tiny but amazingly powerful Hebrew word 'ôth... “in the sense of appearing” become the gatekeeper’s key to understanding ‘THE SCRIPTURAL METHOD’ for determining Rosh Chodesh!

 That leaves us with the Full Moon as our final phase to reconcile to the Written Word of YHWH.
 Unfortunately, unlike both DMC and FVC the Full Moon proponents have developed more than one method for determining Full Moon Rosh Chodesh, which will lead people to keep different days for Rosh Chodesh, which then affects the weekly Sabbaths and Annual Moedim.
 As you can see, getting this right is vitally important!
 Can a proper understanding of the Hebrew word 'ôth, a sign, “in the sense of appearing”, help us to rightly distinguish between the multiple methods of Full Moon Rosh Chodesh reckoning?
 Which is true and which are false?
 First we need to familiarize ourselves with the different methods.

-Just as the GREATER of the TWO GREAT LIGHTS beacons the beginning of the day by rising into view above the eastern horizon, so too does the LESSER of the TWO GREAT LIGHTS!
-The Full Moon, in collaboration with the setting of the Sun on the western horizon, beacons Rosh Chodesh by rising into view above the eastern horizon!
-According to THE METHOD I use, the first Full Moon that rises into view AFTER the setting of the Sun is the 'ôth, the sign, “in the sense of appearing” that beacons Rosh Chodesh the following morning.
-Just as the Sun transitions from being out of view beneath the eastern horizon to fully appearing above the eastern horizon to mark the beginning of the day, so too, the Full Moon transitions from being out of view beneath the eastern horizon to fully appearing above the eastern horizon to beacon the beginning of a New Month with the following Sunrise.
-By recognizing the first Full Moon to rise above the eastern horizon, “In the sense of appearing” AFTER Sunset, the Lesser of the TWO GREAT LIGHTS, the Full Moon, becomes the 'ôth, the sign, the only true phase and only true method for beaconing Rosh Chodesh!!!
+Just as the GREATER of the TWO GREAT LIGHTS beacons the beginning of days by rising into view above the eastern horizon with its Upper Limb, the LESSER of the TWO GREAT LIGHTS also beacons the beginning of months by rising into view above the eastern horizon with its Upper Limb!
+According to the method I use, the first Full Moon that rises into view with its Upper Limb AFTER the setting of the Sun is the 'ôth, the sign, “in the sense of appearing” that beacons Rosh Chodesh the following morning.
+Just as the Sun transitions from being out of view beneath the eastern horizon to first appearing above the eastern horizon to mark the beginning of the day, so too, the Full Moon transitions from being out of view beneath the eastern horizon to first appearing above the eastern horizon AFTER Sunset to beacon the beginning of a New Month with the following Sunrise.
+By recognizing the first Full Moon to rise above the eastern horizon, “in the sense of appearing” AFTER Sunset, the Lesser of the TWO GREAT LIGHTS, the Full Moon, becomes the 'ôth, the sign, the only true phase and only true method for beaconing Rosh Chodesh!!!